h4ckyou/h4ckyou.github.io/posts/bof/posts/srop.md

 So it seems to print out some text, receive our input then exit

-Before I move on forward we should note that when a binary is statically linked, functions that are going to be called by the program would be in the binary usually making the file size much
+Before I move on forward we should note that when a binary is statically linked, functions that are going to be called by the program would be in the binary which then usually makes the file size much

 That case doesn't apply here since the file size is too small (8992 bytes)
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/00c15b7d-45b7-41ea-84ce-f9e63b9963b2)